If there’s one consequence of the climate emergency that is at once both very well-known and greatly misunderstood, it’s sea level rise.

 Glaciers could collapse within decades if world leaders continue to ignore the urgent need to transition to a zero carbon economy.

-What’s worse, provides more accurate estimates that sinking coastal land worldwide could greatly worsen the effect of sea level rise.
+What’s worse, a new study provides more accurate estimates that sinking coastal land worldwide could greatly worsen the effect of sea level rise.
 About one billion people live within 10 metres of sea level – that’s about 13% of the world’s population, even though it’s only about 2% of the world’s land area.
 But, of course, sea level rise will affect you even if you’ve never been to the ocean.
 Trillions of dollars of real estate, irreplaceable cultural heritage, and the survival of thousands of protected species and ecosystems are at risk.

 There are always new voices worth bringing into the conversation